iso8859/KestrelService/README.md

 # KestrelService

-Run Kestrel server in service mode with TopShelf library
+How to run a Kestrel server from a service ?

+Topshelf is a great Windows service helper.
+We also need to log in a file.

 Add reference to NReco.Logging.File and to TopShelf

-Have a look at appsettings.json for file logginf config and Kestrel binding
+Don't forget to have a look at appsettings.json for file logging config and Kestrel binding

 Run KestrelService.exe for direct usage and debug.